-The scarcity of reliable data - one nursing home and only three retirement facilities have sold since 2014 - and the difficulty in relating sales to a meaningful unit of comparison for valuation, makes the direct sales comparison approach, at best, a rough gauge of value.
+The scarcity of reliable data - only four retirement facilities and three nursing homes have sold since 2016 - and the difficulty in relating sales to a meaningful unit of comparison for valuation, makes the direct sales comparison approach, at best, a rough gauge of value.
 Sales provide the upper bracket of value and are generally used to cross check the other two approaches.